temenostech/temenos-platform-documentation/docfx_project/home/user-creation-in-paas.md

 - click 'Edit' on the user
 - choose from the drop-down list the role that needs to be assigned

-To understand what each of the permission does, hover the cursor over the variables and a short description will pop up or click **[here](http://documentation.temenos.cloud/home/techguides/user-permissions)** to get an overview of the permissions.
+To understand what which of the permission does, hover the cursor over the variables and a short description will pop up or click **[here](http://documentation.temenos.cloud/home/techguides/user-permissions)** to get an overview of the permissions.